-88 Substance Abuse and Mental Health Services Administration (2010).
+89 Substance Abuse and Mental Health Services Administration (2010).
 Permanent supportive housing: How to use the Evidence-Based Practices KITs.
 HHS Pub.
 No. SMA-10-4509, Rockville, MD: U.S. Substance Abuse and Mental Health Services Administration.

-89 Progressive engagement is a person-centered approach to ending someone's homelessness.
+90 Progressive engagement is a person-centered approach to ending someone's homelessness.
 It is based on tailoring assistance to each individual or household's needs and assessing what works best for them, with their specific strengths, and in their specific situation.
 Quoted from and for more information see the What Is Progressive Engagement webpage on the National Alliance to End Homelessness website.

-90 MI is a collaborative, person-centered approach to elicit and strengthen motivation to change.
+91 MI is a collaborative, person-centered approach to elicit and strengthen motivation to change.
 It offers providers a useful framework for interacting with people who are experiencing homelessness and struggling with mental and/or substance use disorders or trauma.
 MI is rooted in an understanding of how hard it is to change learned behaviors, many of which have been essential to survival on the streets.
-Quoted from, and for more information, see the <a href="mental-months.com/empty-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-use-substance-noise-substanc rategy to Develop a Training r Service Providers Time Frame Responsible Parties Priority Level a.
+Quoted from, and for more information, see the mental and/or substance Abuse and Mental Health Services Administration website.

+Table 11: Strategies to Develop an Evidence-Based and Best Practices Training Program for Service Providers rategy to Develop a Training r Service Providers Time Frame Responsible Parties Priority Level a.
 Identify and compile existing sources of trainings on pre-tenancy and tenancy-sustaining services, including in the Homeless Response System.
 Short-term NCDHHS, MCOs, CoCs High b.
 Identify gaps in training, differences in messaging/content, and need for greater consistency.
 Short-term NCDHHS, MCOs, Advocates High C. Work with community colleges to develop a curriculum and certification to provide "universal/cross-disability" pre-tenancy and tenancy-sustaining services.
-Long-term NCDHHS, North Carolina Community College System High d.
+Longer-term NCDHHS, North Carolina Community College System High d.
 Promote opportunities for workforce training that focuses on assisting individuals to identify and pursue activities that promote their ability to thrive in their communities.
 Long-term NCDHHS Moderate